ministryofjustice/cloud-platform-terraform-github-prototype/README.md

 This module assumes the following:

-* User have already have prototype github repository.
+* User already have prototype github repository.
 * Prototype kit code already exists.
 * Prototype kit code is build using JavaScript.
 Node.js is the runtime and npm is the Package Manager for Node.js modules.